Daybreak:Volume 1 Chapter 8

 Oh gods, a real pervert...

-Kaede stiffened and hesitantly took two steps back, her fingers poised to stab the runes on her forearm just in case.
-But Parzifal interjected and stepped in to face the shorter boy:
+Kaede stiffened and hesitantly took two steps back.
+Her fingers were poised to stab the runes on her forearm just in case.
+However Perceval interjected and stepped in to face the shorter boy:

-"Control yourself, Reynald.
+"Control yourself, Reynaud.
 Just because she's not a noblewoman doesn't mean you can blatantly insult her like this."

-"Sheesh, you're never any fun, Parzifal.
-Fine fine," he then walked towards the white pudding and, with one scoop, filled his bucket with a chunk of the giant tofu.
+"Sheesh, you're never any fun, Perceval.
+Fine fine," he then walked towards the white pudding and, with one scoop, filled his bucket with a generous chunk of the giant tofu.

-"Thanks as always bro!"
-Reynald began to walk off, backwards.
-"Nice to meet you as well, Muffin!
+"Thanks as always brother!"
+Reynaud began to walk off, backwards.
+"Nice to meet you as well, Buttercup!
 Next time you give that jerk a beating, be sure to invite the rest of us to cheer you on!"

 Talk about noble hypocrisy, Kaede thought.
 Even 'that jerk' Pascal has more propriety than him.

-"I'm sorry about that," Parzifal apologized in his deep, sincere voice.
-"Reynald doesn't mean any harm by that; he just doesn't know any boundaries on when to stop fooling around."
+"I'm sorry about that."
+Perceval apologized in a deep, sincere voice.
+"Reynaud doesn't mean any harm by that.
+He just doesn't know any boundaries on when to stop fooling around."

-"That's alright," Kaede nodded back, more surprised that Parzifal was being genial to her.
+"That's alright."
+Kaede nodded back, more surprised that Perceval was being genial to her.